Baltimore Orioles minor league players: Reed Trimble

-William Reed Trimble (born June 6, 2000) is an American professional baseball outfielder in the Baltimore Orioles organization.
+William Reed Trimble (born June 6, 2000) is an American professional baseball outfielder for the Baltimore Orioles of Major League Baseball (MLB).

 Trimble was born and grew up in Brandon, Mississippi, and attended Northwest Rankin High School.
 He played college baseball for the Southern Miss Golden Eagles.
-As a true freshman in 2020, he batted .275 with 12 RBIs before the season was cut short due to the coronavirus pandemic.
-As a redshirt freshman in 2021, Trimble hit .345 with 17 home runs and tied for the most RBIs in NCAA Division I with 72.
+As a true freshman in 2020, he batted .275 with 12 RBI before the season was cut short due to the coronavirus pandemic.
+As a redshirt freshman in 2021, Trimble hit .345 with 17 home runs and tied for the most RBI in NCAA Division I with 72.

 Trimble was selected in the Competitive Balance Round B round with the 65th overall pick in the 2021 Major League Baseball draft by the Baltimore Orioles.
 He signed with the team on July 24, 2021, and received an $800,000 signing bonus.
-He split his first professional season between the Rookie-level Florida Complex League Orioles and the Low-A East Delmarva Shorebirds, batting .200 over 22 games between the two teams.
+Trimble split his first professional season between the Rookie-level Florida Complex League Orioles and the Low-A East Delmarva Shorebirds, batting .200 over 22 games between the two affiliates.
 He underwent surgery on his left shoulder following the season's end.

+Trimble split the 2025 campaign between the FCL Orioles, High-A Aberdeen IronBirds, Double-A Chesapeake Baysox, and Triple-A Norfolk Tides; in 90 appearances for the four affiliates, he batted a cumulative .259/.342/.486 with 17 home runs, 49 RBI, and 21 stolen bases.
+On November 18, 2025, the Orioles added Trimble to their 40-man roster to protect him from the Rule 5 draft.

+Trimble was optioned to Triple-A Norfolk to begin the 2026 season.